 Bright Futures – Setting Foundations for Literacy

-UPDATE RE: COVID-19 – We have made the difficult decision to postpone the upcoming literacy conferences in Halifax (April 16-17, 2021) and Victoria (April 23, 2021) and to cancel the Toronto and Edmonton conferences the fall of 2020.
-We are working on establishing dates with the venues and keynote speakers.
+UPDATE RE: COVID-19 – We have made the difficult decision to reschedule the upcoming literacy conferences in Halifax (NEW DATE – April 16-17, 2021) and Victoria (NEW DATE – April 23, 2021) and to cancel the Toronto and Edmonton conferences completely.
 We have sent an email to all attendees with a link to a form to determine how to proceed.
-Options for existing registrations will include: moving registration to a fall conference, receiving a refund (less an admin fee of $30), donating the value of your registration and receiving a tax receipt, or applying your registration costs to the 2021 National Early Literacy Conference – Winnipeg on April 19-20, 2021.
+Options for existing registrations will include: moving registration to a rescheduled conference, receiving a refund (less an admin fee of $30), donating the value of your registration and receiving a tax receipt, or applying your registration costs to the 2021 National Early Literacy Conference – Winnipeg on April 19-20, 2021.

 **Note – we are processing refunds as fast as possible.
-We hope to have refunds and changes out to everyone by April 6th.
+We hope to have refunds and changes out to everyone by the end of April.

 8:30am – 4:30pm